 Robotics, Automation and Smart Factory Design

 The big push for automation means big investment.
 Engineers and systems integrators depend on data science to chart the path and make sure this investment will provide significant productivity gains.
 Data scientists crunch numbers to determine with engineers the best opportunities for cost savings on the line.
-For manufacturers investing millions in robotics and other automation, ensuring a ROI means they confidently implement industry 4.0 technology.
+For manufacturers investing millions in robotics and other automation, ensuring an ROI means they confidently implement industry 4.0 technology.

 Product Development and Material Design

-Data science can be used to validate design and material decisions.
-For many contract manufacturers, product development is part of the service they provide, so having data to validate their choices to their customer is crucial.
+Data science can be used to validate the design and material decisions.
+For many contract manufacturers, product development is part of the service they provide, so having data to validate their choices to their customers is crucial.
 Especially for tool and die design and manufacturing to order companies, data science is used to determine the best way to produce a product or material to the customer’s specifications.

 Manufacturers designing a new product to sell also leverage data science, both to understand consumers and broader market trends and to make sure the product delivered meets standards and fulfills customer needs.

-Enterprise and plant-wide sustainability
+Enterprise and Plant-Wide Sustainability

 Many manufacturers are setting ambitious goals to reduce costs and save energy, including the complex calculations required for reducing overall carbon emissions.
-Global food manufacturers like Pepsico have made sustainability and efficiency a key part of their long term strategy.
+Global food manufacturers like Pepsi Co. have made sustainability and efficiency a key part of their long term strategy.
 By managing their supply chain and estimating their own energy usage, they use data science to meet and exceed these goals.

 What is the Future of Data Science in Manufacturing?